-The Asset Fabrication document creates an Asset record that describes movable, constructed assets.
+The Asset Fabrication document is used to create movable, constructed assets.
 Construction in progress assets should be defined by an asset type code that has a 0 depreciable life.
 Once the asset is complete, the in-service date is updated and the asset type code is changed to an asset type code with a depreciable life.

 Fabrications will have either of the following characteristics: